-(For the argument that this passage is coherent if one properly understands what is meant by the "connaturality" of homosexuality, see a paper by J. Budziszewski on "The Natural, The Connatural, and The Unnatural."
+(For the argument that this passage is coherent if one properly understands what is meant by the "connaturality" of homosexuality, see a paper by J. Budziszewski on "The Natural, The Connatural, and The Unnatural," which appears as a chapter in his book The Line Through the Heart.
 I must admit that I am struggling to answer his argument.)

 When a careful thinker and writer like Aquinas writes an incoherent passage, we have to wonder why.
 Maybe he just fell here into sloppy writing.
 Or maybe he intentionally wrote this incoherent passage so as to convey different meanings to different readers.
 Most of his readers--like the five Dominican fathers--will see him accepting the popular opinion of medieval Christians that condemns homosexuality as being just as unnatural in its corruption as cannibalism and bestiality.
 But a few careful readers--like Oliva--will suspect that Aquinas is casting doubt on this popular opinion (even as he appears to endorse it) by saying that homosexuality can be natural for some people, while protecting himself from persecution by hiding this secret teaching from his popular readers.